neauangle/animocha/readme.md

 The most useful parts would probably be

 - video-server.js, video.js and associated files, wherein I implemented the ability to transcode a video file live while also allowing the user to seek.
 You can look in video-server.js to see some of the other methods I _tried_ which in iteself could be educational.

+### License

+== GPL License

+Copyright (C) 2021 [Daniel Dowsett - eulerspill@protonmail.com]

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see http://www.gnu.org/licenses/.